chrstncleofas/businessApp/README.md

 2. After the poetry shell command you need to install the package include in pyproject by using this.

 - "poetry install"

+Then the script you can also use that by typing

+1. ./run
+2. ./updateLocalRepo